gohugoio/hugo/content/en/tools/migrations.md

 ## Medium

-- [medium2md](https://github.com/gautamdhameja/medium-2-md) - A simple Medium to Hugo exporter able to import stories in one command, including Front Matter.
+- [medium2md](https://github.com/gautamdhameja/medium-2-md) - A simple Medium to Hugo exporter able to import stories in one command, including front matter.
 - [medium-to-hugo](https://github.com/bgadrian/medium-to-hugo) - CLI tool written in Go to export medium posts into a Hugo compatible Markdown format.
 Tags and images are included.
 All images will be downloaded locally and linked appropriately.

 ## Tumblr